aisha-alhor/FH-Training-App-Business/README.md

 ## Introduction

-Thousands of services on web are provided based on HTTP proxy such as SOAP, REST etc.
+Most services on the web are provided based on HTTP protocols such as SOAP and REST.

-This tutorial will lead an app development process which contains following content:
+This tutorial will teach how to:

-* How to invoke external SOAP services, parse returned data and send data to device with Feedhenry Platform.
+* Invoke an external SOAP service, parse the returned data and send data to the device
-* How to invoke external REST services, parse data and sent data to device with Feedhenry Platform.
+* Invoke an external REST service, parse the returned data and sent data to the device
-* How to Mash-up data from different services and send data to device.
+* Mash-up data from different services and send data to device.
-* How to use Javascript library on cloud.
+* Use Javascript on the cloud.

 ## Workbase Structure (v1 Branch)
 <img src="https://github.com/keyang-feedhenry/Business/raw/master/docs/projectstructure.png"/>